top of page

 Normally, I would have shrugged my shoulders and accepted the rejection.
 In this case, I didn't.
 I was compelled to try and prove to Mr. King I was worthy.
 I decided to go ahead and write an in-depth article anyway on an actor of my choosing and submit it with no expectations of it being published.
 The actor of my choosing came in the form of the handsomely rugged leading actor Scott Brady, best known for his work in post-WWII film noir and action adventures via my communication (through IMDb) with the late actor's son, Tim Tierney.
 Gerard Kenneth Tierney was Scott Brady's christened name.
 He was the brother of actor Lawrence Tierney but chose "Brady" as a stage moniker to distance himself from his brother's fame (or infamy, in this case).
 I asked Tim if I could work alongside him in writing a piece on his father for the above-mentioned magazine(s).
 I told him up front there was no guarantee my article would be published.
 He consented and, as he was a Los Angeles resident, I could easily work with him face to face.
 Tim happened to be the bearer of all his father's magazine articles, family pics and photo stills so I was able to spend several days at his home discussing what Scott was like off-camera as a husband and father, as well as delving into his many boxes of Scott Brady memorabilia for career information.
 It was heaven!
 I was finding pertinent information no one else had!

 Being extremely detailed and taking great care to please my subject's son and his family, it took a good month or so to finish.
 Upon completion, I submitted to the editor.
 In short, Bob King loved it and agreed to publish it along with many of the family pictures and movie stills I uncovered.
 Scott Brady: Fighting Irishman was given a generous spread (17 pages with nearly 30 pictures used).
 Seeing my very first article published in FILMS OF THE GOLDEN AGE (Winter 2009/2010 issue) was a source of pride and accomplishment.
 This started my over decade-long love affair with editor Bob and his beloved magazines, having now written over 30 biographical sketches for the two prestigious publications!
 In addition to writing articles, several years back I began to conduct and publish interviews with some of our favorite Golden Age actors still with us.
 They were more than excited to share their Hollywood stories.
-These interviews have also led to precious friendships -- Hope Holiday, Cynthia Pepper, Ann Robinson, Billy Gray, Tommy Cook, Joanna Barnes, Richard Tyler, Christopher Riordan and the late Carleton Carpenter.
+These interviews have also led to precious friendships -- Hope Holiday, Cynthia Pepper, Ann Robinson, Billy Gray, Tommy Cook, Richard Tyler, Christopher Riordan and the late Joanna Barnes and Carleton Carpenter.
 I was also the last to conduct an in-depth interview with wonderful singer/comedienne Kaye Ballard that was published in FGA just before her passing.
 The 93-year-old star tearfully called just to say how grateful she was as no one had ever written such a generous piece on her and her life before.

 And so, it continues!
-Below are all the over 30 actors I have completed articles on or interviewed.
+Below are all the over 40 actors I have completed articles on or interviewed.
 The list continues to grow!
 I hope you enjoy reading these studies as much as I have enjoyed writing them.
 Information for obtaining copies of the CI or FGA issues are listed below.

 The Stars